 European leaders have emphasized as their two top priorities “A New Boost for Jobs, Growth and Investment” and “a Connected Digital Single Market” .
 The cultural, creative and media industries are an essential pillar of the digital economy and one of the key assets of Europe Digital Single Market Strategy, in every dimension:

-• Creating and investing in digital platforms in technological innovations; Europe's digital market for cultural products and services are providing more and more choice to consumers.
+Creating and investing in digital platforms and technological innovations; Europe's digital market for cultural products and services is providing more and more choice to consumers.

-European enterprises and employees from the creative and cultural industry stand together at the forefront of Europe’s fresh start to provide more growth and jobs for Europeans.
-A fresh start based on:
+European enterprises and employees from the creative and cultural industry stand together at the forefront of Europe’s fresh start to provide more growth and jobs for Europeans, united around:

 A vision for its future digital economy and society that integrates all existing components to optimise opportunities and potential rather than drive fragmentation and conflict between sectors and players;